abertschi/sailfish-reload/readme.md

 ### Compatibility
 - Tested under OSX.
 GNU/Linux should work as well.
 - Not yet tested under Windows.
-There may be issues due to no native Bash support.
+There may be issues due to no native Bash support (TODO).

 ### Sample reloadfile
 ```json